mayabenowitz/Origins/README.md

 ## 1.1 Time is an illusion

 Source is timeless.
 There is no past.
 There is no present.
-Only the Eternal Now--where everything that can exist, exits everywhere--all at once. **Thus, death is also an illusion**.
-We are all multidimensional beings!
+Only the **Eternal Now**--where everything that can exist, exits everywhere--all at once.
+Thus, **death is also an illusion**.
+We are all multidimensional beings.

+**Your soul is an infinite dimensional wave.**

+It can neither be created nor destroyed.

+The **Eternal Self** is the highest of the high of selves.

 ---